cloudfoundry/bosh-azure-cpi-release/docs/get-started/via-arm-templates/deploy-bosh-via-arm-templates.md

 # 2 Login your dev-box

-After the deployment succeeded, you can find the resource group with the name you specified on Azure Portal.
+After the template deployment succeeded, you can find the resource group with the name you specified on Azure Portal.
 The VM in the resource group is your dev-box.

 * For Linux/Mac Users